brenwarren/travel-app-capstone/README.md

 - Responsive and visually appealing UI built with SCSS.

 - Pulls in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
 - Allows user to export the Travel Summary to PDF.
+Export to PDF button is hidden until the travel summary output is available.
 - Allows the user to add a todo list and/or packing list for their trip.